kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 There are no specific requirements for field names.
 In general, you should field names that are short but recognizable.
 For each field, the field type must be one the data types that Pact supports.

+Types that are declared in code are enforced at runtime when expressions are evaluated.
+For tables, any write to a table is type-checked against the table schema to ensure the data matches the expected type.
+Execution fails if type checking fails.

 For information about the data types that Pact supports, see [Data types](/smart-contracts/lang-featuresd#data-types).